sidhu12sid/machine_test_fantacode/README.md

 ---

 ### APIs
 I have published the apis to the azure app services.
+Below are the curls to the respective urls.
 - User create api

     `curl --location 'https://machinetest-fantacode-b0asgtbvb4cuf0eq.canadacentral-01.azurewebsites.net/api/Auth/register-user' \